 The LX comes standard with power doors and locks, A/C, a four-speaker AM/FM/CD stereo system with AUX and USB inputs, Bluetooth connectivity, steering wheel-mounted audio controls, a trip computer, an outside temperature display, power-adjustable heated mirrors and 15-inch steel wheels with hubcaps.

-Optional on the LX is a Popular Equipment package adds 16-inch alloy wheels, cruise control, keyless entry and a sliding front armrest.
+Optional on the LX is a Popular Equipment package adds cruise control, keyless entry and a sliding front armrest.

-The EX includes two extra speakers for the sound system, a backup camera, cruise control, fog lights, a leather-wrapped steering wheel and shift knob, remote keyless entry, UVO, a sliding center armrest, a cooling glove box and 16-inch alloy wheels.
+The EX includes two extra speakers for the sound system, cruise control, fog lights, a leather-wrapped steering wheel and shift knob, remote keyless entry, a sliding center armrest, a cooling glove box and 16-inch alloy wheels.

-An available Premium Package for the EX brings heated front and rear seats, a 10-way power-adjustable driver's seat with air-cooled ventilation, leather upholstery, a power sunroof, 17-inch alloy wheels, push button start with a proximity key and a heated steering wheel.
+An available Premium Package for the EX brings heated front and rear seats, a 10-way power adjustable driver's seat with air-cooled ventilation, leather seat trim, power sunroof, push button start with Smart Key and a heated steering wheel.

-Also optional on the EX is the Technology Package, which adds HID headlights, LED taillights, a 4.2-inch color LCD cluster screen and dual-zone automatic climate control with rear seat ventilation.
+Also optional on the EX is the Technology Package, which adds navigation, HID headlights, LED tail lights and dual-zone automatic temperature control with rear seat ventilation.